 unaccountable for any delivery which requires a signature.
 The

-States have a Centralized Mail System.
-Any package or delivery is
+Many of these States have a Centralized Mail System.
+Any package

-required to go through their Centralized Processing Center before
+or delivery is required to go through their Centralized

-verifications being lost as it is routed internally?
-Very high.
+the chances of verifications being lost as it is routed

 One - Ship all verifications signature required.